L-Loreti/Wine-Quality-Classifier/README.md

     Overview of the project
 </b></h2>

 The correct classification of wines is extremely important for producers and wine distribuitors.
-The selling on wines incorrectly classified can turn into refund to the company, for that reason, I developed a customizable Machine Learning algorithm for different bussiness cases.
-The general accuracy of the algorithm was almost <b>74%</b>, but assuming that all quality of wines have the same importance, which is not always the case, because if a merchant sells more wine of a specific quality, it is important that he has a better performance on this category, than the other ones, reducing the refund cost.
+The selling of wines incorrectly classified can turn into <b>refund to the company</b>, for that reason, I developed a customizable Machine Learning algorithm for different bussiness cases.
+The general accuracy of the algorithm was almost <b>74%</b>, assuming that all quality of wines have the same importance, which is not always the case, because if a merchant sells more wines of a specific quality, it is important that he has a better classification performance on this category, rather than on the other ones, reducing the refund cost.
 The customization of the algorithm is explained on the section <b>Model Testing and Fine Tuning</b>.

 I used the Wine Quality Database provided by the article "[Modeling wine preferences by data mining from physicochemical properties](https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377?via%3Dihub)".
-The researchers used the <b>Support Vector Machine</b> algorithm to predict the quality of the wines, but couldn't achive good results, with accuracy of approximately 63%.
-This shows that the prediction of the wine quality is not an easy task, and maybe it is due to the imbalanced distribution of the data.
+The researchers used the <b>Support Vector Machine</b> algorithm to predict the quality of the wines, but couldn't achieve good results, with accuracy of approximately 63%.
+This shows that the prediction of wine quality is not an easy task, and maybe it is due to the imbalanced distribution of the data, as I discuss on the "Data Manipulation" section.

 My proposal is to join some of the quality wines data into new categories to balance the data distribution.
 Besides that, a process of feature engineering and feature selection was done, which extinguished the multicolinearity between the features, and for the training part, the cross-validation procedure was applied, which provided a good generalization of the best algorithm asserted by its performance on the test data set.
 In the end, bussiness knowledge was applied to improve even further the predictions.